Consensus Based Sampling: Proof of the Main Results

 Consequently, in this case Brouwer's theorem implies the existence of a fixed point of $\Phi_{\beta}$ in~$B_{\widetilde k/\beta}(\theta_*, C_*)$.
 This proves the statement with $\widetilde \beta = \max(\beta^\dagger, \widetilde k/R)$. \end{proof} Next, we show that the map $\Phi_{\beta}$ given in~\eqref{eq:phi_beta} is a contraction for sufficiently large $\beta$. \begin{proposition} [$\Phi_{\beta}$ is a contraction] Under the same assumptions as in \cref{proposition:sampling_existence_steady_state_1d} and for any $R \in (0, C_*)$, there exists a constant $\widehat \beta = \widehat \beta(f, R)$ and $\widehat k = \widehat k(f, R)$ such that, for all $\beta \geq \widehat \beta$, the map $\Phi_{\beta}$ is a contraction with constant $\widehat k/\beta$ for the Euclidean norm over the closed ball of radius $R$ centered at $(\theta_*, C_*)$: for all $(m_1, C_1)$ and $(m_2, C_2)$ in $B_R(\theta_*, C_*)$, it holds that

-\end{proposition} \begin{proof} We assume without loss of generality that $\theta_* = 0$, which is justified because the method is affine-invariant, discussed in \cref{sec:properties}, and we recall that $\Phi_{\beta}$ relates the moments of successive iterates from~\eqref{eq:mean_field_sdes} with $\alpha = 0$ when this scheme is initialized at a Gaussian density.
+\end{proposition} \begin{proof} We assume without loss of generality that $\theta_* = 0$, which is justified because the method is affine invariant, discussed in \cref{sec:properties}, and we recall that $\Phi_{\beta}$ relates the moments of successive iterates from~\eqref{eq:mean_field_sdes} with $\alpha = 0$ when this scheme is initialized at a Gaussian density.
 Let us introduce the notation

 Using the fact that

 and noting that

 we calculate